bumptech/nitro/docs/nitro.md

-So if you've distributed socket frame activity across a thread pool, for example, all those threads must stop and before `nitro_socket_close` is called exactly once.
+So if you've distributed socket frame activity across a thread pool, for example, all those threads must stop and before `nitro_socket_close` is called.

 *Destruction Semantics*

-After calling `nitro_socket_close`, the application must make no more calls using that socket.
+After calling `nitro_socket_close`, the application must make no more calls involving that socket.
+Doing so could cause nondeterministic behavior and crashes.

 Frame Management
 ----------------